 In this clip from comedian Jim Florentine, he and a partner write down everything the telemarketer says to them in a painstakingly slow fashion.
 The telemarketer quickly gets frustrated with the call and displays a complete lack of patience instead of maturely retreating from the call.

 While this situation was a prank, customers often frustrate telemarketers with odd requests and natural skepticism.
 But if a call center representative explodes with rage, that reflects poorly on your business.
 When researching the best telemarketing companies, find those with the most polite and professional call service reps.
 Proper phone etiquette is essential to customer service.

 Florentine pranked another telemarketer by “translating” for his friend, whom he claimed couldn’t speak English.
 Within a minute, it’s apparent the translation is a prank as Florentine translates English into, well, English.
 Fortunately, while this was probably an awful experience for the telemarketer, she handled the call professionally.

 This is a great example of the type of telemarketer or call center professional you’d want to represent your business.
 The representative clearly explains her role in the situation and politely shares why she’ll have to hang up the phone if the jokes continue.

-In this video, the call representative reaches out about a stock market opportunity.
+The call representative reaches out in this video about a stock market opportunity.
 For the first 60 seconds of the call, the telemarketer is composed.
 However, he loses it in the final 60 seconds when he tells the customer not to interrupt him.
 When the caller tries to tell the rep that he’s not interested, the telemarketer insults him by insinuating the call recipient can’t afford the opportunity anyway because he lives in the Czech Republic.